 In September the last truck with equipment for the glucose plant left Austria heading for Volgodonsk.
 Due to delays in construction works the installation and commissioning are likely to be postponed though.

-Site supervision commenced in Kaluga
+Site supervision has commenced in Kaluga.

 Starting with the assembly of large volume vessels for Vogelbusch supplied process units, continuous site supervision commenced in Kaluga in June.
 Engineering is finished and all equipment orders are effected.

 Deliveries are under way since early summer and will be carried out under three separate customs clearance tranches.

 Valorisation of biorefinery by-products explored in a joint research project.

 ValorPlus stands for Valorisation of biorefinery by-products leading to closed loop systems with improved economic and environmental performance and is a research project funded within the EU FP7 program.
 Fourteen European partners from industry, universities and government research institutions explore the utilization of currently unused by-products from the processing of lignocellulose and rapeseed oil to produce and further process useful basic chemicals (sugar and aromatic hydrocarbons).